Putting the word Douche in "douchebag."

 - The baroness in De Spokenjagers is also a posh Upperclass Twit who happens to speak French.

 - The Cyclone, Pierre Fresson, from Thunderbolts.
 Vain, egotistical, self-serving, and lecherous to the last.

 - In Rush Hour 3, the two heroes try to take a taxi from the airport after they land in France.
 The driver refuses, saying that he does not drive Americans, and begins to list the numerous ways America is second rate to France.
-After a wild car chase, the taxi driver completely changes his outlook on America, chasing his newfound dream of becoming an American spy, like in the movies in America always show.
+After an exciting car chase, the taxi driver completely changes his outlook on America, chasing his newfound dream of becoming an American spy, like in the movies in America always show.

 - The Rude French Knights in Monty Python and the Holy Grail.

-- The Merovingian from The Matrix Reloaded and Revolutions (although he's a program, and his hat is "decadence" so he chose to sound French, because swearing in it is apparently like "wiping your ass with silk").
+- The Merovingian from The Matrix Reloaded and The Matrix Revolutions (although he's a program, and his hat is "decadence" so he chose to sound French, because swearing in it is apparently like "wiping your ass with silk").

 - Raiders of the Lost Ark: Belloq, a French archaeologist working for the Nazis.
 He deserved having his head asplode.

 - Mystery Science Theater 3000 once riffed a movie called 12 To The Moon, which played this trope deadly straight: the obnoxious French engineer was willing to let the moon aliens freeze North America in ice because it would knock America out of global competition.
-At which point the scientist from the Soviet Union gave him an Even Evil Has Standards speech (considering this movie was made in the mid 1950s, that's pretty serious).
+At which point the scientist from the Soviet Union gave him an Even Evil Has Standards speech and attempted to kick his ass (considering this movie was made in the mid 1950s, that's pretty serious).
 Of course, the character was such an over-the-top French Jerk that Mike and the 'bots didn't have to go far to spoof the trope:

 "In France we have better moons than you people!"